aklinker1/vite-plugin-web-extension/packages/docs/guide/manual-setup.md

 {
   "name": "Example",
   "version": "1.0.0",
-  "manifest_version": "2",
+  "manifest_version": 3,
   "icons": {
     "16": "icon-16.png",
     "48": "icon-48.png",
     "128": "icon-128.png"
   },
-  "browser_action": {
+  "action": {
     "default_icon": "icon-128.png",
     "default_popup": "popup.html"
   },
   "background": {
-    "scripts": "background.ts"
+    "service_worker": "background.ts"
   }
 }
 ```

-> Files in `public/` directory don't need to be relative to Vite's root.
+A couple things to point out:

+1. Our icons in our `public` folder are not referenced as `public/icon-*.png`, just as `icon-*.png`.
+This is because the public directory is special - all the files in it are copied directly into the output directory.
 See [Vite's docs](https://vitejs.dev/guide/assets.html#the-public-directory) for more details.
+2. We're listing a typescript file for the background, which the browser won't like since none support TS.
+However, this is listing our inputs that Vite will build, so when the final manifest is written to the output directory, the extension will be changed to `.js` for you.

 And we're done!
 Run `vite build` and you should see a fully compiled and working browser extension in your `dist/` directory!